jessiepusateri/technicals/representing_graphs.md

 ```

 ## Adjacency Matrices
-Advantage: Able to look up existence of an edge quickly. (constant time)
+*Advantage*: Able to look up existence of an edge quickly. (constant time)

-Disadvantage: Slow to add or remove vertices, because matrix must be resized/copied.
+*Disadvantage*: Slow to add or remove vertices, because matrix must be resized/copied.

 A |V| x |V| matrix of Os and 1s, where the entry in row i and column j is 1 if and only if the edge (i, j) is in the graph.